Shel-M/flexml/flexml/README.md

 If you'd like to change this, you're welcome to submit a pull request, and I am welcome to deny it if I don't like it.

 # Features
-`macros`: Enables the flexml::macros::XMLNode procedural macro to implement the [IntoXMLNode] traits.
+`macros`: Enables the flexml::macros::XMLNode procedural macro to implement the [IntoXMLNode] trait.

 # Examples
 Macro usage example